MrCerealGuy/Stonecraft/doc/Manual.md

 ### Generators

-This is list of all generators available in technic:
+This is list of all generators available in Technic:

 * Coal generator
 * [Geothermal EU generator](#geothermal-eu-generator)